Communication Major Requirements

 General Policies

-A maximum of three major courses may be transferred from another college or university, including courses completed while studying abroad.
+All courses that count toward the major must be taken for a letter grade (not pass/fail).
+A maximum of three courses from either transfer credit, study abroad, or credit away may be applied to the Communication major.
 Undergraduates are generally ineligible to register for graduate level courses.
 Students who may have an interest in a specific graduate course are advised to contact the Registrar, Basha Starr, well in advance of the registration period.

-Annenberg students, as members of the Penn community, are responsible for adhering to the principles and spirit of the Code of Academic Integrity.
+Comm majors, as members of the Penn community, are responsible for adhering to the principles and spirit of the Code of Academic Integrity.

 Understanding the Online World